softworkz/emby-wiki/Item-Information.md

 ### IsoType
 This setting is applicable to videos only.
 If a video is an Iso this will give you the type - Dvd or BluRay.

+### Locations
+This contains any locations associated with the item.

 ### LocalTrailerCount, TrailerUrls
 LocalTrailerCount is the number of downloaded local trailers that are available for an item.
 The actual trailer items can be retrieved separately using /Users/{UserId}/Items/{Id}/LocalTrailers.